THE QUOTED COMPANY ALLIANCE (QCA) CODE

 |The Company encourages two-way communication with both its institutional and private investors and responds quickly to all queries received.
 The Chairman talks regularly with the Group’s major shareholders and ensures that their views are communicated fully to the Board.

 The Board recognizes the AGM as an important opportunity to meet private shareholders.
 The Directors are available to listen to the views of shareholders informally immediately following the AGM.

-The Board of directors comprises the Chairman, three Executive Directors, and two Non-Executive Directors.
+The Board of directors comprises the Chairman, two Executive Directors, and three Non-Executive Directors.

 All Directors are subject to election by shareholders at the first AGM after their appointment and to re-election at least once every 3 years.
 The Board meets regularly and has a schedule of matters reserved to it for decision including overall strategy; approval of the annual budget and the Annual Report and Accounts; major development expenditure; fund-raising; and changes to the Board.